 Auto accidents, falls, physical assaults, and sports-related head trauma are some of the most common causes of concussions.
 In many instances, concussions occur that were entirely preventable.
 When anyone in Georgia suffers a TBI because of another person’s negligence or other wrongful conduct, the victim is entitled to compensation for their harm.

 If you or a loved one has suffered a concussion or similar injury due to the negligent or otherwise wrongful conduct of someone else, it is important that you be aware of your legal rights and options.
 Concussions and other brain injuries can have a severe and lasting impact on a person’s life.
-Joel Williams Law, LLC, is dedicated to getting brain injury victims the compensation they deserve.
-If you would like to discuss your case, call Joel Williams Law, LLC, at (404) 389-1035 today.
+Williams Elleby, is dedicated to getting brain injury victims the compensation they deserve.
+If you would like to discuss your case, call Williams Elleby, at 833-LEGALGA today.

 Compensation for Concussion Related Injuries